AndrewEllis93/Print-Tuning-Guide/articles/first_layer_squish.md

     - ![](/images/FirstLayer-NotEnoughSquish1.png) ![](/images/FirstLayer-NotEnoughSquish2.png) ![](/images/FirstLayer-NotEnoughSquish3.png)

     ## Further Fine-Tuning
+    - If you have a gappy *second* layer (or first few layers), it may indicate that you need a little more squish.
+        - There are other possible causes for this issue (like not heat soaking for long enough, or flow dropoff)
     - This cube needs just a tiny bit more squish.\
     You can see very slight gapping / shadows between the perimeters and some areas of the infill.
 The corners are also starting to pull away a bit.
     ![](/images/FirstLayer-NotEnoughSquish4.png)